carpentries/instructor-training/_episodes/09-mindset.md

 **Effort-based praise** focuses on the learner's hard work.
 For example, "You did a good job, you must have worked very hard."
 Exposing learners frequently to this type of praise helps them to transition from a fixed mindset to a growth mindset by changing their perception of effort.
-For fixed-mindset people, if something doesn't come easy to you, it means that you don't have natural ability and shouldn't bother.
+For fixed-mindset people, if something does not come easy to you, it means that you do not have natural ability and should not bother.
 People with a growth mindset are much more likely to persevere in the face of challenge and accomplish their goals.

 **Improvement-based praise** is related to praise based on effort, but explicitly draws a learner's attention to the progress they've made.